 Scenario: If you have the right file format (NTFS) and you are still unable to view the security settings, then you can proceed with the recommendation below.

 Before proceeding to resolve this issue (if this is a Domain Controller ensure its PolicyDefinition is retrieved from a central store and up to date with the latest PolicyDefinition.
 If this is currently not the case, ensure to implement the central store for Group Policy Administrative Templates as described in the following link.
-To turn on the security Tab from the group policy, follow the steps below.
+Follow the steps below to turn on the security Tab from the group policy.

 In the left pane, - Click on User Configuration or Computer Configuration, - Click on Administrative Templates, - Click on Windows Components, and - Click on File Explorer.